 The discharge must not cause the loss of greater than 1/2-acre of non-tidal waters of the United States.
-The discharge must not cause the loss of more than 300 linear feet of stream bed, unless for intermittent and ephemeral stream beds the district engineer waives the 300 linear foot limit by making a written determination concluding that the discharge will result in no more than minimal adverse environmental effects.
-The loss of stream bed plus any other losses of jurisdictional wetlands and waters caused by the NWP activity cannot exceed 1/2-acre.
 This NWP does not authorize discharges into non-tidal wetlands adjacent to tidal waters.

 Notification: The permittee must submit a pre-construction notification to the district engineer prior to commencing the activity.
 (See general condition 32.)
 (Authorities: Sections 10 and 404)